Benefits of Protein Shakes

 Protein triggers the release of appetite-controlling hormones and gives your metabolism a little boost because it takes more energy to digest and metabolize protein.

-Replacing meals with protein shakes may help you lower your daily calories, which can help you lose weight.
+Replacing meals with protein shakes offers several benefits and may help you lower your daily calories, which can help you lose weight.
 But in time you’ll need to start eating solid food again.
 Source: Protein shakes: Good for weight loss? – Mayo Clinic

 Health benefits of protein shakes and beyond muscle